katwre/Solubility/README.md

 In this project, I make a use of a publicly available [dataset](https://doi.org/10.5281/zenodo.3686212) published by [Boobier et al Nature Communications 2020](https://www.nature.com/articles/s41467-020-19594-z) of organic molecules in different solvents (water, ethanol, benzene, acetone), along with the physicochemical descriptors described in the introduction.

-I trained a few models, such as Partial least squares (linear baseline), Random forest, and XGBoost (tree model) to predict whether a molecule will dissolve in water.
+I trained a few regression models, such as partial least squares (linear baseline), random forest, and XGBoost (tree model) to predict whether a molecule with a given features will dissolve in water.

 # 🛠️ Tech Stack